rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ### [PaddlePunks][paddlepunks-itch]

+{{ image_figure(
-![Pong, but one of the characters rewinds time to figure out which of the other player's ballusions is actually real](paddlepunks-rewind.gif) _One of the characters can spend super meter to rewind time, this is strong but pretty situational._
+    alt="Pong, but one of the characters rewinds time to figure out which of the other player's ballusions is actually real"
+    src="paddlepunks-rewind.gif"
+    caption="One of the
+             characters can spend super meter to rewind time, this is strong but pretty situational.") }}

 PaddlePunks is a versus tennis game by [Felix Windström][paddlepunks-twitter] with a diverse cast of characters and playstyles and online play with rollback